 Musical Train Cars

 Divide players into two teams.
 Have them from two lines behind a starting line.
-Give each team a conductor’s hat, a vest and a bandana.
-Give each player a ticket.
+Give each team a conductor’s hat, a vest, and a bandana, and each player receives a ticket.
 On the other side of the room, place two empty tissue boxes with slots on top.
 Label them “ticket boxes.”

 Gather four large boxes.
 Cut the tops and bottoms out of the boxes.
 Use duct tape to attach the boxes in pairs, forming two double train cars.
 Paint them or have the kids decorate them to look like train cars.

 Divide players into teams of two.
 Have two teams start by standing in the train cars and pulling them up around their bodies.
 The two trains must race to a designated finish line.
 The losing team is out and two new teams race.
 Keep racing until all teams have had a turn.
 Then have all of the winners race each other.